 Once you’ve made the appropriate decisions it’s time to draft your will.
 It may help to speak with an estate planning lawyer at various points during your journey.
 He or she can ensure that your will is legally binding.
 When finished, you can sign your will in front of witnesses.

 When it comes to your will, it is crucial that you have one drafted.
 If you already have a will, make sure that you update it regularly to ensure it is not out of date.
-For more information on drafting a will, consult with an estate planning attorney, like an estate planning attorney in Mesa, AZ, today.
+For more information on drafting a will, consult with an estate planning attorney, like an estate planning attorney today.